SurniaUlula/wpsso-um/readme.txt

 = 1.1.7 =

 2015/09/23 Fixed an internal cache array pointer for status messages.
-Added is_multisite() checks to use non-multisite functions for single-site installs.
+Changed from multisite to single-site options table to get / save update information.

 = 1.1.6 =